LucasNseyep/belle-weder/README.md

 # Belle Weder

 ## TL;DR
+After experiencing dangerous weather in rural Cameroon with no mobile service, this project explores offline, hyperlocal weather prediction using computer vision.

+Instead of relying on heavy physics-based forecasts, it looks at predicting local weather by simply identifying cloud types from sky pics.

+My early experiments use the CCSN cloud image dataset and lightweight machine-learning models to run on modest hardware.
+So far, performance is low (~25% F1 score), mainly due to limited data, low image resolution, and similar-looking cloud types.

+Next, the focus is on improving results with transfer learning, data augmentation, and better image processing to eventually deliver accurate forecasts on any low-cost device.

 ## Predict the Weather at the Click of a Shutter
 When I travelled back to Cameroon this summer to see my family, I visited my family village.
 It was a 5-hour drive from Yaounde, where we were staying.